allenchng/InsightWriting/Projects.md

 The goal of an Insight project is to showcase your creativity and thoughtfulness.
 Can you identify areas of need that are not already being covered?
 Replicating an existing product or a need that is already being served does not help showcase that ability to identify new areas of exploration.

+---

-**Project Idea**: "My project is to determine which method of transportation will be more cost efficient for people living in the outer boroughs; train, bus, or car."
+**Example**: "My project is to determine which method of transportation will be more cost efficient for people living in the outer boroughs; train, bus, or car."

 **Problem with this idea**: Google Maps.
 No solution would add meaningful improvement over checking Google Maps.